 - Will cost be an issue?

-- How many credits taken abroad will count towards my degree?
+- How many credits taken abroad will count toward my degree?

 - What types of courses are offered abroad?